-The bachelors degree in Speech Pathology & Audiology (SPA) is only open to undergraduate students currently enrolled at the University of Virginia.
-Students apply for admission to the Curry School of Education by February 1 of their second year at U.Va.
+The bachelor's degree in Speech Pathology & Audiology (SPA) is open to undergraduate students enrolled at the University of Virginia.
+Students apply to the Curry School of Education by February 1 of their second year at U.Va.
 Admitted students complete their third and fourth years in the Curry School, earning a B.S.Ed. in SPA.
 Because this is a pre-professional program, students typically go on to earn a master’s degree, so they can become licensed speech pathologists.

 External Transfer Students

 Transfer students interested in the third-and fourth-year option of SPA, must apply for admission to the University of Virginia through the Office of Undergraduate Admissions.
 When doing so, students need to check the SED (School of Education) box and in their essays indicate an interest in SPA.